-Root canal therapy is about saving your natural tooth.
+At our office, our Detroit root canal therapy is about saving your natural tooth.
 And here at Lakeshore Dental Specialists in Detroit, we help you deal with root canal treatments in a comfortable environment.

 Extraction is always our last option.
 When the pulp of a tooth becomes infected, there are only two options: extract the tooth or, preferably, save your tooth by completing a root canal and restoring it with a crown or filling.

 There is a misconception that root canal therapy is painful but we ensure you are comfortably numb before starting any treatment.

 We also offer conscious sedations such as nitrous oxide or laughing gas to make sure you are relaxed during your treatment.
 The procedure involves carefully removing the pulp inside the tooth, cleaning and disinfecting the area, shaping the root canal(s), and placing a temporary filling to seal the space.
 We will place a crown or filling on the tooth to protect and seal it so it can be restored to full function.

 The extent of damage to your tooth and several other factors will determine the type of root canal that is best for you.
 A proper evaluation and diagnosis by a specialist are vital in deciding which option will offer the optimal outcome.

 A non-surgical root canal is similar to a deep filling, although it deals with the inner part of the tooth rather than just enamel.
 A non-surgical root canal is often used as a conservative option for tooth issues that are beyond a cavity but have not yet become severe.
 During a non-surgical root canal, your endodontist will drill far into your tooth (farther than for a standard filling) to the hollow where nerves are located.
 The tooth will then be cleaned and filled.